 From North Georgia to Tennessee, it was always meant to be for me.

 As a Stone Mountain native, I grew up racing to the driveway to check Georgia high school football scores and read sports pieces early on Saturday mornings in the Atlanta Journal-Constitution along with the local Gwinnett Daily Post.
-I grew up around elite high school football and my love for sports and sportswriting only grew from there.
-I memorized everything there was to know, or so I thought, about sports from the time I was around seven years old to the time I attended the University of Georgia’s journalism camp before my senior year of high school where a fellow camper referred to me as a “walking sports encyclopedia”, but not in a complimentary way I would later learn.
+I grew up around elite high school football, and my love for sports and sportswriting only grew from there.
+I memorized everything there was to know, or so I thought, about sports from the time I was around seven years old to the time I attended the University of Georgia’s journalism camp before my senior year of high school where a fellow journalism camper referred to me as a “walking sports encyclopedia”, but not in a complimentary way I would later learn.
 I struggle to exist without a firm handle across all major sports.
-Whether it’s Friday Night Lights in East Tennessee or the Los Angeles Lakers, I stay on top of it all.
+Whether it’s Friday Night Lights in East Tennessee or the Los Angeles Lakers, I like to stay on top of it all.
 I have to.
 It’s all I know.

 This.